Australian live export industry: Statistics

 According to the Australian Bureau of Statistics, exports of live sheep rose 21.4% and live calves increased 9.7% between March 2017 and March 2018.
 During 2017 alone, Australia exported 2.85 million living animals in shipping containers and airplanes.

+Live exports of sheep peaked at 7,101,300 in 1988.

+Government reporting indicates that 1.289 million livestock were exported in 2023/2024; including 746,829 cattle and 519,531 sheep.

 Animal rights controversy

 In March 2011, Animals Australia conducted an investigation of the treatment of exported Australian cattle in Indonesia.
 The investigation revealed animals had their throats cut while fully conscious and remained conscious for more than 30 seconds after the initial throat cut.
 This sparked mass protests across Australia calling for the live export trade to be banned.
+RSPCA Australia supported a ban.

 The sudden decision taking immediate effect by then Agriculture Minister Joe Ludwig in May 2011 to ban live animal exports in response to the negative media coverage resulted in significant disruption to the livestock supply chain across northern Australia.
-In July 2017, a group of cattle farmers sued the Australian Government for $600m in compensation, arguing that the decision to suspend live cattle exports was "irrational, disproportionate and unjustified".
+In July 2017, a group of cattle farmers sued the Australian Government for $600 million in compensation, arguing that the decision to suspend live cattle exports was "irrational, disproportionate and unjustified".
 In June 2020, a Federal Court ruled in favour of the group of cattle farmers.
 In delivering his judgement, Justice Rares said the ban order was "capricious" and "unreasonable."

-In September 2012, 20000 sheep were killed when a shipload of animals, rejected by Bahrain due to disease claims were offloaded into Pakistan.
-The mass slaughter was featured in a four corners program called "Another Bloody Business".
+In September 2012, 20,000 sheep were killed when a shipload of animals, rejected by Bahrain due to disease claims were offloaded into Pakistan.
+The mass slaughter was featured in a Four Corners program called "Another Bloody Business".

 In April 2018, Australian current affairs program, 60 Minutes, revealed the suffering of sheep on Australian live export ships in an exposé called "Sheep, Ships and Videotape."
 For years, exporters had assured the Australian public the safety and well-being of the sheep was their priority.
 Because cameras were not allowed on board, this was taken as true — until a Pakistani crew-member turned whistleblower documented the daily horrors onboard export ships, of sheep dehydrating, being crushed and even cooking alive during voyages to the Middle Eastern summer.
-The evidence of routine, extreme animal cruelty was so horrific that Federal Minister for Agriculture, Mr David Littleproud, called "bullshit" and described how the footage left him "shocked and gutted".
+The evidence of routine, extreme animal cruelty was so horrific that Federal Minister for Agriculture, David Littleproud, called "bullshit" and described how the footage left him "shocked and gutted".
+A range of reforms to live exports emerged after outrage was generated by the report.
+One reform was the establishment of an Inspector-General of Live Animal Exports to oversee regulation from the Department of Agriculture and Water Resources.

+The move to ban live sheep exports in 2028 was welcomed by animal rights groups.